vrajpatel001/vrajpatel001.github.io/index.md

 ---
-title: "Hello There!, I'm Vraj Patel!"
+title: "Hello There, I'm Vraj Patel!"
 description: "I'm a programming enthusiast from India."
 ---